-Culturally Important Area: Locations within the project that hold historic, social, economic, and/or spiritual value to the inhabitants of the Local and Regional assessment areas.
+Culturally Important Area: Locations within the Project that hold historic, social, economic, and/or spiritual value to the inhabitants of the LAA and RAA.

 Cultural Use Area: An area that exhibits evidence of past cultural activities, such as culturally modified trees or ceremonial sites.